dadodasyra/McdoFormsFiller/README.md

 # McDo Forms Filler

-This is a bot who auto fill with some randoms data the forms available [here](https://survey2.medallia.eu/?hellomcdo).
+This is a bot who auto-fill with some random data the forms available [here](https://survey2.medallia.eu/?hellomcdo).

 This code is pretty hardcoded and pretty slow (8 sec to fill a form).